Metropolis Ancient City

 By the 2nd century A.D., Metropolis had a planned city identity with its sanctuary areas, public buildings, civil residences, and ordered streets despite being a city on the slope.
 A large bath and palaestra (ancient Greek wrestling school) complex was built in Metropolis during the time of Antoninus Pius (86 – 161 A.D.
 Emperor 138 – 161 A.D.), indicating the city’s importance at that time.
 The 3rd century A.D. was a problematic time for cities in the region, with severe earthquakes and Gothic raids.

-Construction activities continued between the 4th and 6th century A.D., but with smaller budgets and repair, renovation, and function changes to existing buildings were more prevalent.
+Construction activities continued between the 4th and 6th century A.D. with smaller budgets and repair, renovation, and function changes to existing buildings were more prevalent.
 Nevertheless, the quantity of coins that date to this time suggests that economic prosperity in the city remained strong.
 The gradual bolstering of the Turkish territories in Anatolia made it crucial for the Byzantines to focus on building defence structures.
 The Byzantine Castle, built in Metropolis, whose strategic location was being challenged, was considerably strengthened during the 13th.
 Century A.D.
 The existence of a castle called Kızılhisar (red fort), in proximity to Torbalı, is mentioned in Ottoman sources.
 While this Byzantine castle continued briefly into the Ottoman Period, after the dominance was secured in the region, the settlement moved to Torbalı.

 Hellenistic Theatre

-Acropolis
+Acropolis & Fortress

 The Peristillium House